-From a fiscal perspective, from FY2004 to FY2012, the budget for CBP increased by 94 percent to \$11.65 billion, a leap of \$5.65 billion; this following a 20 percent post-9/11 increase of \$1 billion.
-By way of comparison, this jump in funding more than quadrupled the growth rate of NASA's budget and was almost ten times that of the National Institutes of Health.
-For FY2015, the Administration's budget request for CBP was about \$12.8 billion.
-U.S. taxpayers now spend more on immigration enforcement agencies (\$18 billion) than on the FBI, DEA, ATF, U.S. Marshals, and Secret Service-combined.
+From a fiscal perspective, from FY2004 to FY2012, the budget for CBP increased by 94 percent to \$11.65 billion, a leap of \$5.65 billion; this following a 20 percent post-9/11 increase of \$1 billion.^{iv} By way of comparison, this jump in funding more than quadrupled the growth rate of NASA's budget and was almost ten times that of the National Institutes of Health.
+For FY2016, the Administration's budget request for CBP is about \$13.5 billion.^v U.S. taxpayers now spend more on immigration enforcement agencies (\$19 billion) than on the FBI, DEA, ATF, U.S. Marshals, and Secret Service-combined.

-CBP's spending runs directly counter to data on recent and current migration trends and severely detracts from the true needs of border security.
+CBP's spending runs directly counter to data on recent and current migration trends and severely detracts from the true needs of our nation..
 Much attention has been paid to increased apprehensions of children and families in south Texas, many of whom are fleeing terrible violence in Central America.
 When analyzed border-wide and over time, however, migrant apprehensions remain lower than at any time since the 1970s.
 Between 2000 and 2010, apprehensions by the Border Patrol declined more than 72 percent to about 463,000.
-In FY2014, Border Patrol is reported to have apprehended 486,651 unauthorized crossers in total-fewer than two apprehensions a month per agent.
+In FY2014, Border Patrol is reported to have apprehended 486,651 unauthorized crossers in total-fewer than two apprehensions a month per agent.^{vi}

 The costs per apprehension vary per sector, but are generally at an all-time high.
 The Yuma, Arizona sector, for example, has seen a 95 percent decline in apprehensions since 2005 while the number of agents has tripled.
-Each agent was responsible for interdicting fewer than seven immigrants in 2013, contributing to ballooning per capita costs: each migrant apprehension at the border now costs five times more, rising from \$1,400 in 2005 to over \$7,500 in 2011.
+Each agent was responsible for interdicting fewer than seven immigrants in 2013, contributing to ballooning per capita costs: each migrant apprehension at the border now costs five times more, rising from \$1,400 in 2005 to over \$7,500 in 2011.^{vii}

 The Committee should heed House Appropriations Committee Chairman Hal Rogers' warning about the irrationality of border spending: "It is a sort of a mini industrial complex syndrome that has set in there.
-And we're going to have to guard against it every step of the way."
-A data-driven, bipartisan approach to border security, as embodied by H.R.
-1417, the Border Security Results Act, is an improvement over proposals like the Corker-Hoeven "border surge."
+And we're going to have to guard against it every step of the way."^{viii} A data-driven, bipartisan approach to border security, as embodied by H.R.
+1417, the Border Security Results Act introduced in the last Congress, is an improvement over proposals like the Corker-Hoeven "border surge."
 However, H.R.
 1417's narrow focus on border security remains misplaced at a time when border enforcement is at an all-time high and continues to have a detrimental impact on border communities.
-It also sets flawed benchmarks in seeking a 90 percent "illegal crossing effectiveness rate" across the Southwest border without contemplating a thorough study of border needs, particularly greater oversight and accountability and cross-border economic exchange.
+It is a mistake to seek a 90 percent "illegal crossing effectiveness rate" across the Southwest border - much less the 100% perfect rate embodied in currents legislation, including S.208: the Secure the Border First Act - without contemplating a thorough study of border needs, particularly greater oversight and accountability and facilitation of cross-border economic exchange.